DaveSkender/Stock.Indicators/indicators/StdDevChannels/README.md

 Upper Channel on 12/31/2018 was $213.97
 ```

-## Alternative depiction for full history variant
+## Alternative depiction for full quotes variant

-If you specify `null` for the `lookbackPeriods`, you will get a regression line over the entire provided `history`.
+If you specify `null` for the `lookbackPeriods`, you will get a regression line over the entire provided `quotes`.

 ![image](chart-full.png)